harsh52/Easy_data_sharing_using_raspberry_pi/README.md

 First case:-
 ----------------------------------------------------------------------------------------------------------------------------------------
-They might gave their pen-drive to each and every student and wait till all students finished coping it.
+They might gave their pen-drive to each and every student and wait till all students finished copying it.
 But this whole process consume lots of time.
 ---------------------------------------------------------------------------------------------------------------------------------------